Admission Requirements - Acupuncture & Chinese Medicine ProgramPage Menu

 1. Total credits and cumulative GPA

 - A minimum of 60 college or university level semester (90 quarter) credits at a nationally or regionally accredited institution.
 All final decisions regarding applicable coursework are determined by the Dean of the College of Health and Wellness.

 - A minimum cumulative GPA of at least 2.5 on a 4.0 scale.

-- All science courses must be taken for letter grade.
-Science courses must be passed with a grade of C or better
+- The prerequisite courses listed below must be passed with a grade of C or better.

 NOTE: A maximum of 16 of the 60 semester credits (24 of the 90 quarter credits) may be earned in a certificate or vocational/technical AAS program from a regionally accredited institution.
 These credits will be considered pass/fail and will not raise or lower the minimium cumulative GPA.